 Domestic Marketing for Meat Products

-At present hardly less than 2% of the production is commercially processed in India against 30% in developed countries.
-Most of the consumers of the middle and lower-income groups like only fresh meat rather than chilled or frozen.
-Moreover, in India, meat is invariably a dish for the main meal and rarely used as snack food.
-The processed meat sector is still in its infancy.
-This is mainly due to lack of popularity, inadequate processing and cold chain facilities, lack of both quality control and organized marketing and distribution network for the ready-made meat products.
+Currently, less than 2% of meat production in India is commercially processed, compared to 30% in developed nations.
+Consumers in the middle and lower-income groups predominantly prefer fresh meat rather than chilled or frozen products.
+Additionally, in India, meat is often reserved for main meals rather than being consumed as a snack food.
+The processed meat sector remains in its infancy due to factors such as a lack of popularity, inadequate processing and cold chain facilities, poor quality control, and an unorganized marketing and distribution network for ready-made meat products.

 Upcoming supermarket stores that display the products in a retail outlet chain can make these convenience meat products popular.
 Recently Venky’s have opened their retail outlets in and around metro cities including exhibition areas and other busy parts of cities around the country.